 - Apply corrective actions as needed

 - Develop and maintain documented procedures for the above

 - Maintain required records

-- It’s important to identify which U.S. regulations your imported items fall under.
-Items like dietary supplements, alcoholic beverages, and red meats will still be regulated according to applicable regulatory structures already established.
+- It’s essential to identify which U.S. regulations your imported items fall under.

-- Many importers will have to seek outside help to comply with all the aspects of this regulation.
+- Many importers need to seek outside help to comply with all the aspects of the regulation.

 - First, make sure you understand the requirements of the regulation.
 If this involves training, be sure to get it.

-- Identify key roles required by the regulation, and who your organization will rely on to complete those roles.
-This document should help with that.
+- Next, identify critical roles required by the regulation, and whom your organization relies on to complete those roles.

-- Ensure that you have a good system for tracking documents and records.
+- Last, ensure that you have a sound system for tracking documents and records.
 We strongly recommend a cloud-based system, whether something like Dropbox, Google Documents, or a paid provider.
 You need to have records readily available.

 To summarize, the Foreign Supplier Verification Rule is complex.
 It is important to get the proper training and implement the rule properly, not only to prevent liabilities for your organization but also to create safer food for our communities.